What to Look for in a TV

 Jan 21, 2021

-It’s an important decision though.
+If you're in the market for a new TV we've got you covered with this important decision.
 There are so many features to consider and you’ll have your TV for years to come, so you’ll want to make sure you get it right.
 That’s why we’ve created this pre-TV-shopping checklist so you can buy the TV of your dreams while sticking to a very real budget.
 Let’s check out the lineup.

 Price: Decide What You Can Pay to Play